 Preheat oven to 160°C (fan forced).
 Grease a 16cm x 26cm slice tin.
 Line base and sides with baking paper, allowing baking paper to extend 2cm beyond the side of the tin.

-In medium saucepan, melt butter over a low heat.
-Increase the heat and allow butter become frothy, stirring constantly until butter starts to brown.
+In a medium saucepan, melt butter over a low heat.
+Increase the heat and allow butter to become frothy, stirring constantly until butter starts to brown.
 Set aside to cool slightly.

 Method - Marshmallow